icons8/pichon-docs/docs/pichon-macOS.md

 <video autoplay="" muted="" loop="" playsinline="" width="auto" height="auto"><source src="/public/2.6.Recoloring.mp4" type="video/mp4"></video>

-### License

-You may use our graphic assets without payment for personal or commercial purposes if you include a link to Icons8 in your work.

 ## Illustrations

 Pichon also has illustrations – you can access this library by switching between types of assets in this tab: